frochet/jobUCL2013/lab_creation_script/README.rst

 This lab is mainly used to collect traces.
 See its readme for details.
 This lab is scripted to set tcp options you want.

-if you want to add a new labs
+if you want to add a new lab
 ----------------------------------------

 Well, you will have to dive into the code. each function are commented.
 At